zachary-peterson/web-sprint-challenge-advanced-css-and-intro-js/README.md

 4. What is the purpose of using functions in code?

     Functions allow a programmer to reuse a block of code while keeping the code inside of that block safe from being changed by global scope.
+Functions perform basically mini-programs within what your building.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.